 Rebuilding, Renewing & Transforming School & Other Systems: A Joint Statement

 Several global organizations representing educators working within and with school systems are pleased to offer this advice promoting coherent, sustainable & significant changes to school and other systems.
 We invite individuals and organizations to consider and endorse this statement as part of their work in rebuilding after the Covid 19 pandemic, renewing their commitments to inclusive schools and transforming their systems for the future.
+We also refer you to the accompanying position paper which presents the evidence supporting this statement as well as the discussion paper and section of this web site preparing brief summaries on the transformative steps and operational elements of systems that need to be considered in systems change.

 Key Principles & Processes for Rebuilding, Renewing & Transforming School and Other Systems